Bajorat Media

 • HTML5 video and audio tags: For embedding multimedia content

-• Object or embed tags: For embedding applications and content that cannot be directly integrated into HTML.
+• Object or Embed Tags: For embedding applications and content that cannot be integrated directly into HTML